fabri-g/movie-app/README.md

 - **[Ant Design](https://ant.design/):** A comprehensive UI design system based on React.
 - **CSS:** Used for styling the application's frontend.
 ### Authentication
-- **[React Context](https://react.dev/reference/react/createContext):** Utilized for managing authentication state across the application.
+- **[Auth0](https://auth0.com/):** Utilized for managing authentication across the application and user metadata for the favorites feature.

 ## Getting Started
 1. Clone the repository.